Naveenkumar-N25/Breast-Cancer-Prediction-/README.md

 # Breast-Cancer-Prediction-Using ML
+I have done this project in the internship program offered by Edunet
 This project aims to predict whether a breast cancer tumor is malignant or benign based on various features.
 Using a machine learning approach, this model is trained on a breast cancer dataset and can provide accurate predictions for unseen data.
 The primary goal of this project is to provide a predictive tool that can assist medical professionals in diagnosing breast cancer early, ultimately helping to save lives.

  ## Table of Contents